Updated: June 9, 2020 by Agnes Talalaev

 There are also more advanced threats which are more targeted against a specific company/organization, but the motivation still tends to be financial, political/religious, or sometimes personal.

 Additionally, set up alerts if something goes wrong to react as fast as possible to protect the SEO rankings and domain reputation.
 It always feels good to have a peace of mind and have some extra time for updating the software on the critical moment by protecting the websites and landing pages with the web application firewall.

 There are so many cybersecurity professionals missing in the IT sector which is also a sign that companies (especially SMEs) can’t afford internal cybersecurity teams.
 I think a lot of these companies are going to look for managed services.

-I personally think that digital agencies who are building websites and are often the first touch for a new-born company that help them to “enter the online” – are going to be the ones introducing the risks that come with “being online”, eventually shifting into managed service providers in upcoming years.
+I personally think that digital agency who is building websites and is often the first touch for a new-born company that help them to “enter the online” – is going to be the one introducing the risks that come with “being online”, eventually shifting into managed service providers in upcoming years.

 This is exactly where we are positioning ourselves as helping the digital agencies and web development freelancers to transform their business into the new age.